WordPress Security Checklist: A Complete and Practical Guide to Safeguard Your Website

 Look for a host that offers:

 If your host is slow to respond to security issues or experiences frequent breaches, consider moving.
-A secure host is the foundation of your WordPress security.
+A secure host is the foundation of your WordPress website security.
 Some hosting providers are better at security than others.
 Managed WordPress hosting services handle security updates and monitoring automatically.

 WordPress releases updates regularly to fix security issues and introduce new features.
 Every available update should be installed as soon as possible.